Solar in Green Bay, WI: 2026 Cost, Savings & Payback

 How much do solar panels cost in Green Bay, WI?

-The average cost of a 6kW solar panel system in Green Bay is approximately $16,680 before incentives ($2.78/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,676.
-Wisconsin Focus on Energy rebates; net metering at full retail.
+The average cost of a 6kW solar panel system in Green Bay is approximately $16,680 before local or state incentives ($2.78/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Wisconsin Focus on Energy rebates; net metering at full retail

 How many peak sun hours does Green Bay get?